-- 2.1 Up to (and including) the Final Security Discharge Date, the obligations of the Issuer under the Series B Bonds, the Series C Bonds, the Series D Bonds and any Further Secured Bonds are secured in favour of the Trustee for the benefit of the Trustee, the Series B Bondholders, the Series C Bondholders, the Series D Bondholders and the holders of such Further Secured Bonds by: - (a) a first ranking charge, governed by Cyprus law, over all ordinary shares held by the Issuer in GrandCity Property Ltd (previously Adminond Trading & Investment Limited) ("GrandCity"); - (b) a first-ranking account pledge, governed by Luxembourg law, over the bank account held by the Issuer with Bank Hapoalim (Switzerland) Limited, Luxembourg branch; - (c) an assignment by way of security, governed by Luxembourg law, of the Issuer's receivables and rights under, and claims against, GrandCity for payment of principal and interest under, the loan agreements between the Issuer and GrandCity in an aggregate principal amount equal to the net issuance proceeds of the Series D Bonds ("GCP Loans") and all other loan agreements (of whatever nature and for whatever purpose howsoever described) relating to any loan by the Issuer to GrandCity of the net issuance proceeds in respect of any Further Secured Bonds: - (d) first-ranking account pledges, governed by Luxembourg law, over each bank account held by GrandCity with Bank Hapoalim (Switzerland) Limited, Luxembourg branch; and
+- 2.1 Up to (and including) the Final Security Discharge Date, the obligations of the Issuer under the Series C Bonds, the Series D Bonds, the Series E Bonds and any Further Secured Bonds are secured in favour of the Trustee for the benefit of the Trustee, the Series C Bondholders, the Series D Bondholders, the Series E Bondholders and the holders of such Further Secured Bonds by: - a first ranking charge, governed by Cyprus law, over all ordinary shares held by the Issuer in GrandCity Property Ltd (previously Adminond Trading & Investment Limited) ("GrandCity"); - (b) a first-ranking account pledge, governed by Luxembourg law, over the bank account held by the Issuer with Bank Hapoalim (Switzerland) Limited, Luxembourg branch; - (c) a first-ranking account pledge, governed by English law, over the bank account held by the Issuer with Bank Leumi (UK) plc; - (d) an assignment by way of security, governed by Luxembourg law, of the Issuer's receivables and rights under, and claims against, GrandCity for payment of principal and interest under, the loan agreements between the Issuer and GrandCity in an aggregate principal amount equal to the net issuance proceeds of the Series E Bonds ("GCP Loans") and any other loan agreement (of whatever nature and for whatever purpose howsoever described) relating to any loan by the Issuer to GrandCity of the net issuance proceeds in respect of any Further Secured Bonds;

-- (e) first-ranking charges, governed by Cypriot law, over each bank account held by GrandCity with Cyprus Popular Bank Public Co Ltd. - 2.2 If a Series B Event of Default, a Series C Event of Default, an Event of Default and/or a Further Secured Bond Event of Default shall occur and is continuing prior to the Final Security Discharge Date, the Security shall become enforceable and the Trustee may, at its discretion and, if so requested in writing by the holders of at least one quarter in aggregate principal amount of all the Secured Bonds (taken together as a single series) then outstanding or if so directed by an Extraordinary Resolution of the Secured Bondholders (taken together as a single series), shall, in accordance with the provisions of the Trust Deed but, at all times, subject in each case to being indemnified and/or secured and/or prefunded to its satisfaction, and without any liability as to the consequence of such action and without having regard to the effect of such action on individual Secured Bondholders, enforce all or any part of the Security by, inter alia, taking possession or disposing of or realising the Security (as the case may be), in each case, in accordance with the provisions of the relevant Bond Security Document.
-The Trustee shall not be required to take any action that would involve the Trustee in any personal liability or may be contrary to any applicable laws and/or regulation. - 2.3 For the avoidance of doubt, the Trustee shall only have the right to enforce the Security on behalf of the Secured Bondholders up to the Final Security Discharge Date.
+- (e) first-ranking account pledges, governed by Luxembourg law, over each bank account held by GrandCity with Bank Hapoalim (Switzerland) Limited, Luxembourg branch; and - (f) first-ranking charges, governed by Cypriot law, over each bank account held by GrandCity with Cyprus Popular Bank Public Co Ltd. - 2.2 If a Series C Event of Default, a Series D Event of Default, an Event of Default and/or a Further Secured Bond Event of Default shall occur and is continuing prior to the Final Security Discharge Date, the Security shall become enforceable and the Trustee may, at its discretion and, if so requested in writing by the holders of at least one quarter in aggregate principal amount of all the Secured Bonds (taken together as a single series) then outstanding or if so directed by an Extraordinary Resolution of the Secured Bondholders (taken together as a single series), shall, in accordance with the provisions of the Trust Deed but, at all times, subject in each case to being indemnified and/or secured and/or prefunded to its satisfaction, and without any liability as to the consequence of such action and without having regard to the effect of such action on individual Secured Bondholders, enforce all or any part of the Security by, inter alia, taking possession or disposing of or realising the Security (as the case may be), in each case, in accordance with the provisions of the relevant Bond Security Document, The Trustee shall not be required to take any action that would involve the Trustee in any personal liability or may be contrary to any applicable laws and/or regulation. - 2.3 For the avoidance of doubt, the Trustee shall only have the right to enforce the Security on behalf of the Secured Bondholders up to the Final Security Discharge Date.

-3. Registration and Transfer of Series D Bonds
+3. Registration and Transfer of Series E Bonds